xcube-dev/xcube-server/README.md

 ## Objective

-`xcube-server` is a tile server used to publish imagery of xcube datasets.
+`xcube-server` is a light-weight web server that provides various services based on xcube datasets:

+* Tile map service, with some OGC WMTS 1.0 compatibility
+* Data server (TODO) to extract subsets like time-series and profiles for e.g. JS clients

 xcube datasets are any datasets that